devpi/devpi/doc/index.rst

 release activities with Python.
 Main features and usage scenarios:

-- **fast PyPI mirror**: use a local self-updating pypi.python.org caching mirror from pip_ or easy_install_.
+- **fast PyPI mirror**: use a local self-updating pypi.python.org caching mirror which works with ``pip`` and ``easy_install``.
   After an initial cache-fill it can work off-line and will re-synchronize when you get online again.

-- **staging and release management**: push releases and files from one index to another ("dev -> prod").
-Use "non-volatile" indexes to prevent a release or release file from disappearing or changing.
+- **uploading and staging**: upload ``setup.py``-style packages to a private index.
+Test your uploaded release files and, when ready, push them verbatim from one internal index to another (staging).
+  You can configure on a per-index basis who can upload.
+Special "push" syntax is available for pushing a release and its files from an internal to an external index (such as https://pypi.python.org ), dramatically reducing the risk of release accidents.

+- **index inheritance**: configure an index to transparently include all releases/packages from one or more internal base indices.
+  For example, you can install internal or development packages from your own internal index; if that index inherits from the internal read-only ``root/pypi`` pypi.python.org-caching index, all your pypi-dependencies will resolve correctly.

-- **test recording**: run tests via tox_ and attach test results to a specific release file.
-Inspect test results on a per-release file basis before you decide to push it to https://pypi.python.org
+- **test recording**: devpi can run tests via tox_ and attach test results to a specific release file.
+Inspect test results on a per-release file basis before you decide to push it to an external index.

-- **index inheritance**: configure an index to transparently include all packages from one or more base indices.
-Typically, your index will at least inherit all pypi.python.org packages so that all dependencies will resolve when installing your own (previously uploaded) development package from an index.
+- **Jenkins integration**: You can :ref:`easily set a per-index Jenkins trigger <jenkins integration>` for automatically tox-testing any uploaded release file and query releases for their test results.

 To learn more checkout our quickstart and other docs.

-To understand more of how the PyPI protocol works, checkout :pep:`438` and related documentation

 .. _label_quickstart_section: